-The Biomechanics and Mechano-biology research program led by Professor Sachin Goyal focuses on research in core areas of Mechanics, Dynamics or Controls with applications to Biology and Medicine.
-The primary emphasis is on physical and mathematical modeling along with computational simulations, and the applications range from human biomechanics to structural dynamics of micro-scale biological filaments.
-The example research projects are:
+The Biomechanics and Mechano-biology research program led by Professor Sachin Goyal focuses on fundamental research in core Mechanical Engineering areas of Mechanics, Dynamics or Controls motivated by applications in the fields of Biology and Medicine.
+The primary emphasis is on physical, conceptual and mathematical modeling along with computational simulations, and the applications range from human biomechanics to structural dynamics of micro-scale biological filaments.

 The above perspective opens up several research opportunities towards understanding the biomechanical aspects of the disease that must transform the medical science behind early diagnosis, disease monitoring and treatment strategies.
 Below are a few examples: